wypb/IpV4CheckSumForScala/README.md

-# IpV4 checksum implememt in Scala.
+# IpV4 checksum implement in Scala.